Proven-Paradox/shaper-system/Handbook.md

 Effect: If this Attack succeeds, you also [Grab](#grab) the target.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 The cost increase only affects the initial use of the Ability; its Upkeep is unchanged.
 Description: Moving in to grapple with foes.
 Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
 This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.

-#### Haste
-Auxiliary
-Action: Major
-Prerequisites: None
-Range: Medium
-Targets: 1 ally
-Cost: 3 MP (Upkeep 3 MP)
-Effect: The target is able to move one Square with no action on their Turn.
-Description: Granting an ally extra mobility.
-This could be an application of time magic, utilizing a mobile platform, a mount, or similar effects.

 #### Healing Burst
 Auxiliary [Healing]